ORNL/cpp-proposals-pub/D1673/blas_interface.md

 compute `A*B` if `alpha` is zero, and treats `C` as write only if `beta` is zero.
 We propose to change this behavior by always performing the requested operation, regardless of the values of any scalar multipliers.

-This has the following advantages:
+This has the following _advantages_:

 1. It removes special cases.